 - Aesthetic costs – these could include elements such as pool lighting, water features, fencing and a number of other options to suit your tastes.

 As pools are often as individual as their owners, it’s impossible to give a ball-park figure of your maintenance costs.
 These will need to be discussed in detail with your pool builder when you’re choosing the options for your pool.
+To optimise the maintenance cost, you might want to consider building an intelligent swimming pool with remote management and self-cleaning.

 Find Out More About Swimming Pool Options and Costs